kaylasyahirahkhansa/brain/kunhao.md

 "Kun Hao can be remarkably chaotic, taking risks, acting with intensity, and making unpredictable moves without much concern for perfection.
 Yet at other times, they become highly methodical, precise, and unwavering in their pursuit of perfection.
 They are constantly shifting between these two extremes.
 But these aren't their preferred methods.
 They have a third state, which is when they enter their finest moments.
 In this state, every move seems touched by something beyond human skill, as if they are performed by an immortal hand.
 Though, it is very rare for them to have this moment.
 The first and second states occupy most of their actions, while their rare state only appears 1–5% of the time.
 I once asked them how and why they could reach such a state.
 Kun Hao said that it was part of the technique's design.
 The third state is an integration between their first and second state.
 TThey also said that someday they'll be able to hold this state 100% of the time."

+(3)

+Today is 4 Moon, 31 Sun, and 26 Rotation (this is a date used in the dysnaty)

+I was walking down my future sect (this is kun hao when they were pre-sect), it looks big, terrifyingly big, they were made with careful architectural planing, and a huge, huge financial aids.
+And then I realize there are so many people in the world, imagine all the different people in the world,, how huge that is.
+I felt small, and perhaps this is because my closed door cultivation isolation that I feel this way.

+(4)